fexmetrica/fex-metrica/README.md

 FexMetrica comprises a set of preprocessing and statistical tools for the analysis of time series of facial expressions.
 The toolbox contains  Matlab functions and classes for preprocessing the time series computed with FACET facial expression recognition tools developped by Emotient, Inc. (http://www.emotient.com).

-FexMetrica includes code for running the analysis in the folder "fexSDK/src," code to visualize the data in "fexSDK/src/viewer," and a folder with examples ("fexSDK/src/samples").
-Documentation for each function can be accessed from Matlab, using help or doc functions.
-The folder named "samples" contains data and code which exemplify how to use the toolbox.
+FEX METRICA includes code for running the analysis (fexSDK/src), and code to visualize the raw data or results (fexSDK/viewer).
+The documentation for each function can be accessed from Matlab, using "help" or "doc."
+Additionally, the folder named "samples" contains data and code which exemplify how to use the FEX METRICA.

 ===========